-As you can see, we are operating the Turnpike like a Fortune 500 company, and the result will be a better, stronger agency with a strong customer focus, and in September, 2010, Ronnie Hakim, former General Counsel and Senior Vice President of the N.Y.
+The result will be a better agency with a strong customer focus, and in September, 2010, Ronnie Hakim, former General Counsel and Senior Vice President of the N.Y.
 MTA, joined the agency as Executive Director.
 She ran a \$30 billion capital program at the MTA.